StarwarsUniverse89/pr-pilot/docs/source/roadmap.md

 The quality of the results is a top priority.
 In order to be a useful companion for developers, PR Pilot needs to be reliable and provide high-quality results.

-## Improve the User Experience
-We want to make using PR Pilot as easy and intuitive as possible.
-This includes:
-* Providing an "Undo" functionality to quickly rollback changes you didn't want
-* More transparent error reporting in case something goes wrong
-* Better continuity of conversations across different issues and PRs

 ## Implement Continuous Learning
 As you use PR Pilot, it should be able to learn from your interactions and improve its performance over time, this includes:
 * Learning from the feedback you provide